ariqM1/habit-tracker/README.md

-Building a simple to-do list in React.
+Building a simple habit tracker app in React.